- ½ cup (21⁄3 oz.) 120 ml (65 g) pumpkin seeds

 - Preheat the oven to 350°F (175°C).

-- Heat a large dry frying pan and roast the almonds and pumpkin seeds until lightly browned and fragrant.
+- Heat a large dry frying pan over medium heat, and roast the almonds and pumpkin seeds until lightly browned and fragrant.
 Put them in a food processor and pulse for a couple of minutes.

-- Fry the mushrooms in a large frying pan in ⅓ of the olive oil until soft and moist.
-Add the mushrooms, and the remaining oil to the food processor, together with the rest of the ingredients.
+- Fry the mushrooms in a large frying pan in ⅓ of the olive oil until soft.
+Add the mushrooms and the remaining oil to the mixture in the food processor together with the rest of the ingredients.
 Mix for a couple of minutes.
 Let sit for about 5 minutes.

 - Bake in the oven for 20 minutes or until crispy.
 Serve warm, together with the side dish of your choice.